-This microfacies is represented by three beds at the basal and upper parts of the lower unit of the Drunka Formation at El-Zarabi section with a total thickness of 4.25 m (Fig. 2A).
-It increases in thickness up to 16 m in the upper unit of the Drunka Formation at both El-Zarabi (Fig.2B) and Gebel Gibeil sections (Fig.4).
+This microfacies is represented by three beds at the basal and upper parts of the lower unit of the Drunka Formation at El-Zarabi section with a total thickness of 4.25 m (Fig.3A).
+It increases in thickness up to 16 m in the upper unit of the Drunka Formation at both El-Zarabi (Fig.3B) and Gebel Gibeil sections (Fig.5).

 These rocks are grain-supported in which the debris of skeletal particles is the most predominant components.
-It is composed of bioclasts (30-50%), peloids (12%), nummulites (5%), codiacean green algae (2.5-7%), miliolids (2.5-4%), dasycladacean green algae (2.5%), bryozoa (2.5%), coralline algae (2%) and ostracods (<1%)(PI.3C).
+It is composed of bioclasts (30-50%), peloids (12%), nummulites (5%), codiacean green algae (2.5-7%), miliolids (2.5-4%), dasycladacean green algae (2.5%), bryozoa (2.5%), coralline algae (2%) and ostracods (<1%).
+Also fine sand-sized and subangular to subrounded quartz grains (1%) are recorded as scattered grains through the rock.
+The bioclasts of this microfacies are of well sorting, medium sand size and with random orientation.
+At the lower part of El-Zarabi section, the bioclasts are mainly made up of codiacean algal fragments (Ovulites spp.) with lower percentage of echinodermal and molluscan fragments.
+At the middle part of this section, the bioclasts are represented by foraminiferal, echinodermal and bivalvian fragments (Pl.3C).
+In the upper unit of the Drunka Formation outcrops at Gebel Gibeil section, the bioclasts of this association are mainly formed of nummulitic and echinodermal fragments with medium sand size.
+The bryozoan, molluscan and algal fragments form a few percentages of these bioclasts.
+The matrix of this microfacies consists of dark lime mud due to some contamination with organic matter.
+It may display a sort of clotted texture due to the patchy recrystallization into microspar.
+The degrading recrystallization of the skeletal particles can be considered as the main diagenetic feature in this rock.